fbpx

 • Journal

-• Painting ‘in the field’ with Emma Britton
+• Painting ‘In the Field’ with Emma Britton

-Painting 'in the field' with Emma Britton
+Painting 'In the Field' with Emma Britton

 1st March 2021

-As a decorative glass designer inspired by the pattern potential of British florals, I’m lucky that ‘painting in the field’ – the great outdoors, is something I get to do a lot.
+As a decorative glass designer inspired by the pattern potential of British florals, I’m lucky that ‘painting in the field’ – the great outdoors – is something I get to do a lot.
 Connecting with nature creatively is immersive and restorative and great way to re-set after the last year.
 I highly recommend it to anyone, even if you’ve not picked up any art materials in a while, and hope my tips below inspire you to get outside.

 Top tips for ‘painting in the field’